-- where knock-notice requirements weren’t fulfilled (for example, although the officer announced his presence, he didn’t state his purpose)53
+- where knock-notice requirements were not fulfilled (for example, although the officer announced their presence, they did not state their purpose)53

-- where the officer simultaneously announced his presence and forced entry without giving the homeowner the opportunity to comply or refuse54
+- where the officer simultaneously announced their presence and forced entry without giving the homeowner the opportunity to comply or refuse54

 - where the forceful entry was only 20 seconds after the officers otherwise complied with the knock-notice rules.55

-- where knock and announce rules weren’t followed when the officer entered the home to secure it while the warrant was being obtained56
+- where knock and announce rules were not followed when the officer entered the home to secure it while the warrant was being obtained56

 - where the officer announced that they were a police officer (without stating his purpose) and only after they had already forced entry.57

 There are, of course, certain times when officers are permitted to execute a California search warrant by forcing their entry even without complying with the knock-notice requirements.